Staph Infection

 Additional treatment – In addition to antibiotic therapy, there are other treatment options available for staphylococcal infections.
 These treatments focus on addressing complications and minimizing symptoms.
 Furthermore, alternative measures are implemented when antibiotics aren't effective in reducing bacterial strains.
 In certain situations, the removal of foreign objects from the body, such as dentures, may be necessary.

-Staph infection and pregnancy
+Staph Infection and Pregnancy

 When a pregnant woman contracts a Staphylococcus infection, it can be risky for both her and the fetus.
 The bacteria can cross the blood-placental barrier and cause an infection in the fetus.
 As a result, pregnant women need to take extra precautions to avoid staph infections.
 Pregnant women are also more susceptible to conditions like reproductive or urinary tract infections, which might arise due to the presence of Staph bacteria.